poolkhord/hermes/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Hermes
+name: hermes-channel
-about: Report an issue with Hermes
+about: Report an issue with hermes-channel
 title: ''
 labels: bug
 assignees: ''